Note: This granting program is paused for the April 1, 2022, deadline. It will return as a new updated program for Oct. 1, 2022, deadline.

 Click here to access the RISCA grant portal for organizations.

-Learning in and through the arts plays a critical role in the growth and development of our youngest citizens.
-Project Grants for Education (PGE) provide support to artists and cultural organizations collaborating with schools and other educational entities in order to:
+Learning in and through the arts plays a critical role in the growth and development of our youngest residents.
+Project Grants for Education (PGE) provide support to artists and cultural organizations collaborating with schools and other educational entities to:

 - Increase access to high quality curriculum-based arts learning for all RI children and youth.

 - Foster the professional development of artists and educators.

 - Engage the participation of families and other community members in arts learning for children and youth.